-The qubit cost must count all qubits that participate in $\Lmax$.
-To do that, we assume that every level-$k$ {\normal} operation requires only {\normal} operations at level $(k-1)$, while a level-$k$ {\magic} operation requires both {\normal} and {\magic} operations at level $(k-1)$.
-This describes many known concatenated fault-tolerant schemes, and is motivated by the desire to limit the use of resource-expensive {\magic} operations in the design of fault-tolerant circuits.
-We then turn to qubits, and classify each of them as a ``{\normal} qubit'' or a ``{\magic} qubit''; see Sec.~\ref{sec:classify-operations-and-qubits}.
-For this classification, we say that a level-$k$ qubit is {\magic} if it experiences at least one level-$k$ {\magic} operation in $\Lmax$; the level-$k$ qubit is {\normal} otherwise.
-We then have the following mental picture when evaluating the qubit cost: At each concatenation level $k$, each {\normal} level-$k$ qubit is made up entirely of a certain number of level-$(k-1)$ {\normal} qubits (with no {\magic} qubits), with this number determined by the details of the fault-tolerant scheme.
-Here, all the level-$(k-1)$ qubits are {\normal} qubits, because there are no {\magic} operations within $\Lmax$ on those level-$(k-1)$ qubits.
-In contrast, a {\magic} level-$k$ qubit, will be made of {\normal} and {\magic} level-$(k-1)$ qubits, with the number of each depending on the scheme's details.
+Next, let us turn to the qubits in the bottleneck layer, $\Lmax$, and classify each qubit at level-$k$ as ``magic" or ``normal''.
+For this, we say that a level-$k$ qubit is magic if it experiences \textit{at least one} level-$k$ magic operation in $\Lmax$; the level-$k$ qubit is normal otherwise \cite{1_footnote:what-level-k-means}.
+We then have the following mental picture when evaluating the physical qubit cost: Each normal level-$k$ qubit is made up entirely of a certain number of level-$(k-1)$ normal qubits (with no magic qubits).
+In contrast, each magic level-$k$ qubit is made up of a certain number of magic level-$(k-1)$ qubits \textit{and} a certain number of normal level-$(k-1)$ qubits.
+All these numbers can be determined for a given fault-tolerant scheme by looking at the details of the circuits that implement each gate in that scheme.
+They can then be concisely gathered into a matrix $\mathbf{M}_k$ that gives the number of normal and magic level-$(k-1)$ qubits needed for the level-$k$ normal and magic qubits.
+Our simplest example (relevant for the well-known 7-qubit scheme with Steane error-correction gadgets) will have only one type of each, then the resulting $\mathbf{M}_k$ will be a two-by-two matrix.